 The Superintendent or designee shall be responsible for scheduling and routing all buses in keeping with applicable statutes and regulations.
 This shall include a system of notifying parents, pupils, and drivers of bus schedules and routes and, for those schools serving breakfast, arranging bus schedules so that buses arrive in sufficient time to provide breakfast prior to the student attendance day.

-Buses shall be routed only on roads that are maintained by the city, county, or state.
+Buses shall be routed only on roads public roads which are safe for bus travel.

 Regular Route Vehicles